Los Cabos Feature

 Gray Whales, Cabos San Lucas, San José del Cabo, Todos Santos, La Paz

 All the commercialism of this part of Mexico evaporates at stunning sight of the annual whale migration—seasonally, December through April—down Baja's west coast and up the east.
 You arrived by plane, RV, or cruise ship; these 45-ton creatures swam all the way from Alaska.

 This is it.
 It's the end of the line.
 The sight of the towering granite formations here lets you know that you've arrived at the tip of the Baja Peninsula.
 El Arco ("the arch") has become Los Cabos' most iconic symbol—an odd choice, perhaps, for something so stark and natural to represent a place so entrenched in commerce.
 Yet all the sleek hotels and shopping malls nearby can't deflect from the end-of-the-world feel you get when you arrive.

 Malecón, La Paz, Baja Sur

-Quick: what's Baja's best oceanside walk?
+What's Baja's best ocean-side walk?
 The marina boardwalk in Cabo San Lucas gets most votes, but for a far more authentic Mexican experience, head three hours north to the seaside promenade in southern Baja's largest city.
-This is urban renewal at its best, with attractive landscaping for the entire 5 km (3 mi) of the malecón's length.
+This is urban renewal at its best, with attractive landscaping for the entire 5 km (3 miles) of the malecón's length.
 The walkway comes alive as evening approaches and residents throng the walkway for their evening paseo.